Alice Cooper: Marriage and relationships

 In the period when the Alice Cooper group was signed to Frank Zappa's Straight label, Miss Christine of the GTOs became Cooper's girlfriend.
 Miss Christine (real name Christine Frka), who had recommended Zappa to the group, died on November 5, 1972, of an overdose.
 Another long-time girlfriend of Cooper's was Cindy Lang, with whom he lived for several years.

 After his separation from Lang, Cooper was briefly linked with actress Raquel Welch, although according to Dick Wagner, Cooper rejected Welch's advances.
 Cooper ended up marrying ballerina instructor and choreographer Sheryl Goddard, who performed in the Alice Cooper show from 1975 to 1982.
 They married on March 20, 1976.
-In November 1983, at the height of Cooper's alcoholism, Goddard filed for divorce, but by mid-1984, she and Cooper had reconciled; they have three children: daughters Sonora and Calico, and son Dashiell.
+In November 1983, at the height of Cooper's alcoholism, Goddard filed for divorce, but by mid-1984, she and Cooper had reconciled.
+They have three children: daughters Sonora and Calico, and son Dashiell.

+Cooper and his wife started Solid Rock foundation in 1995.
+The first of several teen centers opened in Phoenix, Arizona in 2012.
+Another opened in Mesa, Arizona in 2021.
+The centers offer vocational and arts training.

 In a 2002 television interview, Cooper stated that he had never cheated on his wife the entire time they had been together.
 In the same interview, he also said that the secret to a lasting and successful relationship is to continue going out on dates with one's partner.

 In a 2019 interview, Cooper said that he and his wife Sheryl have a death pact, wherein they will die at the same time, sparking a flurry of headlines.
 But Cooper clarified his comments, telling USA Today, "What I was meaning was that because we're almost always together, at home and on the road, that if something did happen to either of us, we'd most likely be together at the time.
 But neither of us has a suicide pact.
 We have a life pact."